omz13/kirby3-suncyclepages/README.md

 - Pages can be withdrawn at a specific date ("sunset").
 Any attempt to view the page after that date will yield a `410` [Gone] and the standard error page, or, a `301` [Moved Permanently] to a specified location on a per-page basis.
 - A debug mode can be enabled to include a header in the response to indicate that a page was under embargo or has sunset, c.f. `X-SUNCYCLE`.

-#### Why call it suncycle?

-There are perhaps, with the benefit of hindsight, better names such as 'embargo', 'autopublish', 'schedule', etc. However, when this plugin was developed the notion was to follow the lifecycle of a page: sunrise and sunset are well-known terms within SDLC or ILM (although very much less familiar outside this domain), and 'suncycle' was used.
-I had my head in software mode not publishing or journalism mode; it could also be argued that unless you are familiar with publishing and journalism, terms such as 'embargo' and 'schedule' are also unusual outside that domain.

-TL;DR: its just a name.
-Who care's what its called as long as it works.
-Now [go get me a coffee](https://buymeacoff.ee/omz13) ;-).

 #### Caveat

 Kirby3 is under beta, therefore this plugin, and indeed kirby3 itself, may or may not play nicely with each other, or indeed work at all: use it for testing purposes only; if you use it in production then you should be aware of the risks and know what you are doing.